Maui Scuba Diving Fish Guide

 Kaʻanapali, Maui, Hawaiʻi

 The lizardfish’s cream and brown colors blend well with the sandy ocean floor.
 They often bury themselves in the sand with their eyes exposed and can attack prey from up to 6 feet away!
-Fourteen of the 50 species of lizardfish can be found on the Hawaiian Islands.
+You can find fourteen of the 50 species of lizardfish in the Hawaiian Islands.

 Pakʻiʻi